rusting-in-space/fuzzyfold/README.md

 (Other software is work in progress and not published to crates.io)

 ## Current fuzzyfold crates (preliminary):
- - fuzzyfold::structure: Common secondary structure data structures.
+ - ff_stucture: Common secondary structure data structures.
- - fuzzyfold::energy: Secondary structure free energy evaluation.
+ - ff_energy: Secondary structure free energy evaluation.
- - fuzzyfold::kinetics: Stochastic folding kinetics for nucleic acids.
+ - ff_kinetics: Stochastic folding kinetics for nucleic acids.

 (Other crates are work in progress and not published to crates.io)